 - Drag a clip from the media library directly onto the canvas.
 This allows you to place the media's frame spatially on the canvas.
 The clip is automatically placed in a new, top track on the timeline at the point of the scrubber.
-If this clip is a display recording and the canvas is the same size, you can just drag it onto the timeline-the clip is automatically positioned to fill the canvas correctly. - Drag a clip from the media library directly onto the timeline.
+If this clip is a display recording and the canvas is the same size, you can just drag it onto the timeline-the clip is automatically positioned to fill the canvas correctly.
+Clips are imported sequentially (by time) on one single track, when dragged to the Timeline. - Drag a clip from the media library directly onto the timeline.
 This allows you to place the clip on the track(s) you want, and at the location on the timeline you want.
-You can select one or more clips using lasso selection-click and drag across some portion of each clip to select it.
+You can select one or more clips using lasso selection-click and drag across some portion of each clip to select it. - Double-click a clip in the media library to add it to the timeline at the point of the scrubber. - Drag a clip from the file system (Desktop or Finder window) directly onto the timeline.
+This allows you to place the clip on the track you want, at the point on the timeline you want.
+The clip is automatically added to the media library.